A 'travel system' is essentially a pushchair that can be used with a baby car seat. Some travel systems can take a carrycot as well.

 When we review a pushchair, one of the things we check is how easy it is to fold.
 You don’t want to be struggling to collapse the chair every time you get it out of the boot or take it on public transport.

-It’s also vital to remember that a child car seat should only be used to transport your child, it’s not a place for him or her to sleep in for a long time.
-Experts currently advise no longer than 90 minutes in an infant carrier.
+It’s also vital to remember that a child car seat should only be used to transport your child, it’s not a place for them to sleep in for a long time.
+Experts currently advise no longer than 30 minutes in an infant carrier for newborns, but this time can increase slightly as they get older.

-We would always advise you try out a travel system before you buy so you know it's right for you and get it fitted by a retailer to make sure it fits your car.
+We would always advise you try out a travel system before you buy so you know it's right for you.
+Get it fitted by a retailer to make sure it fits your car.